Check Out Our No-Filter Selfie

 Our content department interviewed other team members about their work.
 Whenever we make a bold statement about ourselves, there is a quote by another team member to support it.

 Now, see how Lemon.io ticks from the inside.

 The 911 for your project

 That’s because generic freelance platforms rely on bidding.
-When freelancers registered on it start applying for your job, you have to manually review their bids (rates, terms, portfolios, and testimonials from other users).
-This is time-consuming and there are chances you run into a scammer or mishire.
+When freelancers registered on it start applying for your job, you must manually review their bids (rates, terms, portfolios, and testimonials from other users).
+This is time-consuming, and you may run into a scammer or mishire.

 Contrarily, when you recruit on platforms for vetted developers, it’s like calling 911:

 You make a call

 solve your problem

 When you submit your job description, a tested, qualified engineer is ready to work on it.
 The platform needs little time to find them in its talent pool.